beicause/bevy_basisu_loader/README.md

 The `crates/basisu-bindgen` uses `bindgen` to generate Rust binding of the C++ wrapper.

 The `crates/basisu-vendor` builds a high level wrapper of the basis universal C++ library.
-For native platforms it builds and links the C++ dependency.
-For web, it's not a cargo dependency and needs to be build manually with Emscripten.
-The wrapper interface is designed so that it does not need to share memory with the main Wasm.
+For native platforms, it builds and links the C++ dependency.
+For web, it's not a cargo dependency and needs to be build manually with `build.rs` using Emscripten to produce js and wasm files.
+The js wrapper is designed so that it does not need to share memory with the main Wasm module.

 The `crates/basisu-sys`.
-For native platforms it re-exports the APIs of `basisu-vendor`.
-For web it calls a JavaScript wrapper which calls the `basisu_vendor.js` and `basisu_vendor.wasm`.
-Then it can be used by the loader on all platforms.
+For native platforms, it re-exports the APIs of `basisu-vendor`.
+For web, it calls the js wrapper which calls the `basisu_vendor.js` and `basisu_vendor.wasm`.
+Now it can be used by the loader on all platforms!

 ## Run on web